Altinity/altinityknowledgebase/content/en/altinity-kb-schema-design/insert_deduplication.md

 └───┘
 ```

-In case of not replicated tables, deduplication checksums are stored in files in table's folder:
+In case of non-replicated tables deduplication checksums are stored in files in the table's folder:

 ```bash
 cat /var/lib/clickhouse/data/default/test_insert/deduplication_logs/deduplication_log_1.txt